-How to Support Your Pet During & After Antibiotics
+How To Support Your Pet's Gut Microbiome During & After Antibiotics

 How Do Antibiotics Affect Your Pet's Gut?

-Unfortunately, oral antibiotics cannot differentiate between the “bad” bacteria that may be causing a bacterial infection and the “good” bacteria that support your pet’s health, so it wipes out both beneficial and harmful bacteria.
+Antibiotics kill bacteria.
+Your veterinarian likely prescribed an antibiotic to help treat or prevent an infection caused by a harmful bacteria.
+Unfortunately, antibiotics cannot differentiate between the “bad” bacteria that can cause infection and the “good” bacteria that support your pet’s health, so they wipe out both.

 During Antibiotic Treatment

 Tip 1: Give Your Pet The Probiotic S. boulardii

 Saccharomyces boulardii, or S. boulardii for short, is a beneficial probiotic for both cats and dogs that can reduce inflammation and protect against the damaging effects of antibiotics.
 Because S. boulardii is a friendly type of yeast, it is not affected by antibiotics (which only target bacteria).
 Most other probiotics contain bacteria, so they’re rendered ineffective by antibiotics, too.